 “Things and Lost Things: Nancy Cunard’s Spanish Civil War Scrapbook.”
 Massachusetts Review

 55.2 (2014): 192–205.
 Book Chapter

-“Thyra Edwards’s Spanish Civil War Scrapbook: Black Women’s Internationalist Writing,” in To Turn this Whole World Over: Black Women’s Internationalism during the Twentieth Century
+“Thyra Edwards’s Spanish Civil War Scrapbook: Black Women’s Internationalist Writing,” in To Turn this Whole World Over: Black Women and Internationalism

 , ed.
-Tiffany M. Gill and Keisha N. Blain, University of Illinois Press, 2019.
+Keisha N. Blain and Tiffany M. Gill, University of Illinois Press, 2019.
 Special Issue

 Anne Donlon, Amanda Licastro, and Dominique Zino, editors.
 Special Issue on Challenging the Boundaries of the ePortfolio